alvarogois/dc-devmode-plugin/README.md

-DC devmode plugin (Dave Clement's)
+DC devmode plugin (Dave Clements')
 =====================================

 Simple WordPress plugin that disables some plugins from being activated in a development environment.